 Electrical Discharge Machining (EDM)

-Sometimes referred to as spark machining, sinker electrical discharge machining (EDM) is the primary or standard method of removing metal.
-This type of process takes place via a series of rapidly recurring electrical discharges that occur between a workpiece in the presence of the dielectric fluid field and a cutting tool, also known as an electrode.
+Sometimes referred to as spark machining, sinker electrical discharge machining (EDM) is the primary or standard method of removing metal by using a series of rapidly recurring electrical discharges.